ben-manes/gradle-jsonschema2pojo-plugin/README.md

 ## Usage

 This plugin is hosted on the Maven Central Repository.
+All actions are logged at the `info` level.

 ```groovy
 apply plugin: 'jsonschema2pojo'